Skrull Kill Krew: Fictional team biography

-The Fantastic Four, at the beginning of their superhero career defeated a group of Skrull spies.
+The Fantastic Four, early in their career, defeated a group of Skrull spies.
 Reed Richards brainwashed them into becoming cows and retaining that form for life.
-The Skrull-cows at one point regained their memories and Skrull forms in the Kree-Skrull War, leading to the death of one of them.
-The other three were turned over to the U.S. government and restored to cows in form and mind.

 The milk from these cows affected the inhabitants of a small dairy town named King's Crossing, giving them shapeshifting powers.
 The Fantastic Four, via a girl that Johnny Storm was dating at the time, ended up investigating the town and neutralizing the threat.

-They were then (apparently by accident) shipped to a slaughterhouse and butchered as beef.
-Some of the meat eaten by people transferred the Skrull's adaptable DNA code into the humans' cells, resulting in a bizarre condition called Skrullovoria-Induced Skrullophobia, in which these individuals not only gained shapeshifting powers equal to, or greater than, actual Skrulls, but also developed an intense fear or hatred of Skrulls.
-Only a small number of humans proved susceptible to this syndrome and most did not survive the initial stages of infection.
-But several people who proved somewhat longer-lived (though they were still dying) were gathered together by a man known only as Ryder, who was himself a victim of the disease, to act out their increasingly irrational impulses to seek out and destroy the ones who did this to them (by "letting" themselves get turned into cows), usually by graphically "blowing away" the Skrulls with high-powered weapons.
+The cows are later shipped to a slaughterhouse and butchered as beef.
+When consumed, the meat transferred the Skrull's adaptable DNA code into their consumers' bodies.
+This caused a condition dubbed Skrullovoria-Induced Skrullophobia, which gave victims shapeshifting abilities similar to Skrulls and an intense fear or hatred of Skrulls.
+Only a small number of humans proved susceptible to this syndrome, and most did not survive the initial stages of infection.
+Several of the survivors were gathered together by a man known only as Ryder, who had himself contracted Skrullophobia, to act out their increasingly irrational impulses by killing Skrulls.

-Their desire to kill Skrulls not only stopped many plots which endangered humans, it also led them to fight other well-known Marvel characters, such as Baron Strucker and Captain America.